15 June 2024

 Registration will be outside The Granary Cafe in Hay-On-Wye, directly opposite the Clock Tower, you can get a coffee while you wait for the start!
 Come and see us if you are a late entry or you forget your number.

-If the race limit hasn’t been reached, then there will be entries available on race day.
-Registration will be open from 8:30am.
+If we haven’t reached the race limit there will be entries on the day.

 Offa's Dyke 15 Course

 The race starts as is tradition, by the Clock Tower in Hay-on-Wye at 11am.
 Crossing the Wye the race heads uphill along the B4361 road before turning right and heading through the campsite and up to the village of Bronydd.
 There is a major road crossing hear and it especially important to listen to the instructions from the marshals.
 A left turn see’s runners tackle the first major climb of the day, up Bettws Dingle.
 Crossing various fields and roads the route drops down to the village of Newchurch where a water station and the first cut off is based.
 The next climb is up Disgwylfa Hill where is very common to have Red Kite flying above you.
 Another descent takes you down to the second water and cut off station at Gladstry before the final (and largest) climb tackling Hergest Ridge.
 This will give you an amazing panorama of the surrounding countryside (if the weather is fair).
 Once at the top there is an epic 2 mile descent downhill to the finish in Kington at the High School.

 New for 2023 will be a Relay option.
 So if you feel you might not be able to make the cut off times, or just want to split the miles then maybe this is for you.

 The official handover points will be where the cut offs are – at the 7 mile water station in Newchurch, and at the 10 mile water station in Gladestry.
 (Parking will be signed)